News Recovery Plan

 Use this letter as a template to write to your local, regional and national political representatives in the UK and Ireland:

 You can find UK MPs and politicians via the WritetoThem website.

 Members in the Republic of Ireland can find their TDs and politicians via Who is my TD?

 Recovery plan news

-NUJ members urged to respond to consultation.
+NUJ encourages all local members, chapels and branches to respond to the consultation.